Welcome to the leading voice on the integrative medical approach to the prevention of Alzheimer’s disease.

 If you are like millions of Americans and others around the world, your top health priority is “staying mentally sharp as I age.”

-Beyond that, your number one fear is getting Alzheimer’s.
+Beyond that, your #1 fear is developing Alzheimer’s.
 Why?

 - There are now 5.4 million Americans with Alzheimer’s disease and this number is expected to sky-rocket if there is no prevention plan put into place soon.